 In the background you might be able to see a sculpture I made to reflect these bullrushes.

-it is rusting nicely and is designed so that the wind blows the leaves against the rushes and gives a nice wind chime effect.
+It is rusting nicely and is designed so that the wind blows the leaves against the rushes and gives a nice wind chime effect.

-This obelisk is 2m high and 0.5m diameter.
+The obelisk is 2m high and 0.5m diameter.
 Its design was based on obelisks I have made for our garden, and the top of a sculpture I made to resemble flowers, with stained glass inserts.
 This version doesn’t have the glass ‘petals’ (yet), but I am hoping that they might be asked for and added later.

 Grape vine support

 Not all of my blacksmith forge projects are big complicated ones.
 I also enjoy bringing simpler ideas to life.